Artificial intelligence is set to revolutionise the way that we work, live and interact.

 In December 2017, Carnegie Mellon poker playing computer Libratus has stunned the world by winning 1.7M in a 20 days tournament against four poker stars.
 This was the latest in a series of big wins for AI including DeepBlue beating Gary Kasparov at chess in 1997 and AlphaGo beating Lee Sedol at Go in 2016.

-In a nutshell, Libratus is a decision-making agent that takes decisions in an uncertain environment, exploring the potential consequences of their own choices using complex estimates of the world around.
+In a nutshell, the challenge for AI agents is to make decisions in an uncertain environment, exploring the potential consequences of their own choices using complex estimates of the world around.

-This simple model is the basis of a number of important achievements in AI, and combines the use of logical, game-theoretic and algorithmic analysis.
+These simple models are the basis of a number of important achievements in AI, and combine the use of logical, game-theoretic and algorithmic analysis.

 The artificial intelligence course was incredibly motivating.
 Learning from the teachers with other students from across the globe was an absolute pleasure and the classes encouraged me to be passionate about the subject, making me want to learn more.

 Level: Introductory to intermediate

 Optional assessment: Dependant on courseTypical credit: 3-4 credits (US) 7.5 ECTS points (EU)*

 * Please check with your home institution

 For more information on exams and credit, please see our Teaching and assessment page